ustwo/architecture-kata-2025/adr/002-scoring-thresholds.md

 Our answer would be routed for human review, as it falls in the middle bracket.

 **TODO** Have we sufficiently explained the 1-10 grading for the agentic scoring here or elsewhere?
+Is it based on known good answers, or the stated criteria for each answer?

 ## Options Considered